 The third full-figure Cybis clown was Jumbles and Friend from 1985.
-This was a limited edition of 750 introduced at $675, and increased to $875 by 1993.
+This was a limited edition of 750 introduced at $675.
 The edition was probably not completed; I have not seen any for sale numbered higher than 200.
 The sculpture is 8.5” high and, like ‘Rumples’, was created by William Pae.
 Mr. Pae was inspired by an illustration in a turn-of-the-century book of Mother Goose stories in the Cybis studio’s art library.

 Valentine is the female child clown head issued in 1985 as a companion piece to Funny Face who had been issued nine years earlier.
-Both child clown heads were sculpted in the 1970s by Marylin Chorlton but Valentine’s release was postponed after Marylin’s death.
-Again William Pae contributed to the design, this time by creating Valentine’s hair.
+Both child clown heads were sculpted during the 1970s by Marylin Chorlton and William Pae, but Valentine’s release was postponed indefinitely after Marylin’s death.
 Prior to the introduction of Valentine, Cybis had never indicated a specific gender for Funny Face; he had always been called the Child Clown Head, not “boy” clown head.
 This was probably deliberate because all of the other Cybis child heads were identified or clearly identifiable as either male or female.
 Valentine is 9.75” high and her original retail was $335; her subsequent pricing always matched that of Funny Face.
-In 1993 Cybis offered them at $475 each or as a pair for $900; all such multi-piece discounts were eliminated shortly afterward.
-Both Valentine and Funny Face had “with holly” versions as well; photos and price history of those are shown in the Child Busts post.
+Both Valentine and Funny Face had ‘with holly’ versions as well; photos and price history of those are shown in the Child Busts post.

 The third Cybis circus dog is Pierre the Performing Poodle, a nonlimited edition from 1986.
 He is 4.5″ high and was designed by Susan Clark Eaton.
 Although his issue price is unknown, he sold for $295 during most of the 1990s.